Many of the visions we see when we meditate on the future are dark and scary. But dark and scary is not how the future usually turns out.

 The media brings stories into our living rooms and make us feel like they are happening to us directly.
 The result is that we end up experiencing world events more in our imaginations than in our everyday lives.

 On the other hand, most of these frightening events do happen directly to some people, and those people’s suffering bear hearing about.
-We are all connected to each other, so when some people suffer, we can feel it, and, for the good of all, we send care and compassion to them and, when we can, we work to alleviate their suffering.
+We are all connected to each other, so when some people suffer, we can feel it, and, for the good of all, we send care and compassion to them.
+When we can, we work to alleviate their suffering.
 So it is good that we aware of it.
 But if you are going to become terrified about our predictions, remember the stories of the future may not affect you individually and directly.
+And just focus on the positive predictions we have.
+They are the developments that are growing beneath the surface of the darker stuff.
+They are real.
+So take them into your heart.

 I sat through Hurricane Sandy and the 10 feet of New England snowfall in 2015, as well as the aftermath of the Boston Marathon bombing.
 My personal experience of these events was not what was described to the world through the media, although I felt very bad for the victims.

-Regarding the Marathon bombings, our experience was surprise that it happened, deep sorrow for the victims, followed by bafflement that the authorities would shut down the greater metropolitan area roads in order to catch the perpetrators.
+Regarding the Marathon bombings, our experience was surprise that it happened, deep sorrow for the victims, followed by bafflement that the authorities would react so strongly by shutting down the greater metropolitan area roads in order to catch the perpetrators.
 Never ever did I feel afraid for myself or my family.

 Regarding the storms– we felt bad for those who suffered direct losses and tragedy, but all that snow, wind, and rain was actually fun for us personally.